MyForest/SolidFS/README.md

 ### Performance Enhancements

-`'fuselib` has hard-coded limits of 128KiB but it's still better than the default of 4KiB pages of data, especially in something like SolidFS where there is an overhead on each call.
+`fuselib` has hard-coded limits of 128KiB but it's still better than the default of 4KiB pages of data, especially in something like SolidFS where there is an overhead on each call.

 The maximum permissable read and write sizes are already set in the code.